-Waiting for your ATAR or OP can be nerve-wracking.
+Waiting for your ATAR can be nerve-wracking.
 If you’re worried about your score or need help sorting through your options, let us put your mind at ease.
 Here’s what you need to know.

 2. You can still change your mind or adjust your preferences